-Even today, Tsukiji Market remains one of Tokyo’s highlights, and you could easily spend hours wandering the outer market; shopping for knives and Japanese spices; sampling oysters, tea, omelettes; enjoying coffee alongside market workers and other locals.
+Even today, Tsukiji Market remains one of Tokyo’s highlights, and you could easily spend hours wandering Tsukiji, shopping for knives and Japanese spices; sampling oysters, tea, omelettes; and enjoying coffee alongside market workers and other locals.

 Day 5: Take the luxury bullet train to Kanazawa for seafood and tradition

 Getting to the historic city of Kanazawa used to require a little more effort, but now that you can reach it directly from Tokyo via the Hokuriku Shinkansen, there’s little excuse not to try and visit.